 Specifically, this course assumes you know how to:

-Viewinstances to create your app's user interface, and how to enable interaction through click handlers.
+Viewinstances to create your app's user interface

 The course materials include: